Captricity/java-captools/README.md

 # java-captools
-####Captricity API Client Library written in Java
+#### Captricity API Client library written in Java

-Very basic functionality at this point.
-Currently, the TestCaptricityClient.java program demonstrates how to create a batch, add a batch file to that batch and list existing unprocessed batches and templates using the CaptricityClient class.
+Currently, the Captricity API Client library provides methods to accomplish the following:
+* how to create a Batch,
+* adding a Batch File to a Batch,
+* showing a list of ready Batches in the account and
+* showing a list of Documents (master templates) in the accounty

+I have also provided a TestCaptricityClient.java that calls each method to demonstrate how the code words in a consistent environment.

 ### Instructions for use